Ultra-Processed Foods for Travellers: A Simple Guide

 Fast-food chains

-Easy, Non-Restrictive Swaps That Actually Work
+Easy And Healthy Swaps That Actually Work

 You don’t need to overhaul every meal to practise healthy eating while travelling.
 Small, flexible swaps can support steadier energy and resilience, including choices often highlighted in guides to supporting immunity while travelling, without making you feel like you’re ‘being good’ on holiday

-- Packaged pastries → yoghurt with fruit
+- Packaged pastries → fresh bakery items

-- Fast food → supermarket salad or rotisserie chicken
+- Fast food → supermarket/grocery store salad

 - Chips/crisps → plain or lightly salted popcorn